whiter6666/CVE/Tenda_W6_S/formSetAutoPing_2.md

 ## Description:

-There is a buff overflow in httpd/formSetAutoPing
+There is a buff overflow in httpd/formSetAutoPing via parameter 'ping2'

 ## Source: